Why Sugar Alcohols Cause Diarrhea, Bloating, Stomach Pain and Bad Gas

 Where Is Mannitol Found?

 Due to its strong laxative effect, mannitol has fallen out of favor as a food additive in recent years.
-However, it is still commonly used as a coating agent in ice cream and confectionery, as a dusting powder on chewing gum and, bizarrely, in pharmaceutical tablets used to treat illnesses.
+However, it is still commonly used as a coating agent in ice cream and confectionery, as a dusting powder on chewing gum and, bizarrely, in pharma tablets used to treat illnesses.

 People with IBS or other gastrointestinal disorders should watch out for and avoid any foods or products with the E number E421 for mannitol on the label.

-Mannitol also occurs naturally in fairly high levels in certain fruits and vegetables, like watermelon, peaches, cauliflower, butternut squash, sweet potatoes, celery, snow peas and button mushrooms.
+Mannitol also occurs naturally in certain fruits and vegetables, like watermelon, peaches, cauliflower, butternut squash, sweet potatoes, celery, snow peas and button mushrooms.

 If you experience bloating, excessive flatulence or diarrhea after eating large amounts of one of these gassy vegetables or fruits then mannitol is the likely culprit.

 Unlike mannitol, food manufacturers use sorbitol extensively as a sugar substitute in processed foods.
 They even promote it as healthy for its lower glycemic index and calories than sugar.

 However, while it’s not quite as bad at mannitol at causing intestinal discomfort and excessive gas, sorbitol is still a strong laxative and requires the same FDA warning.
-It is often even sold as a laxative in the drugstore.
+It is often even sold as a laxative in stores.

 Other side effects of sorbitol consumption include stomach cramping, heavy flatulence, tummy rumbling, abdominal pain and watery stools.

-People with IBS, Crohn’s disease and other gastrointestinal disorders should avoid sorbitol.
+People with IBS, Crohn’s and other gastrointestinal disorders should avoid sorbitol.
 Though anyone concerned with better digestive health would likely benefit from less sorbitol in the diet, particularly in the concentrated form found in packaged foods.

 Where Is Sorbitol Found?